gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 ??? bug "The game doesn't boot | The game is behaving strangely | The game is crashing randomly"
     See [troubleshooting](../resources/troubleshooting.md).

-    Disable mods one by one to see the culprit by deleting folders/files in the :material-folder: ==update== folder or the :material-file:`.asi` files.
+    Disable mods one by one to see the culprit by deleting folders/files in the :material-folder: ==update== folder, :material-folder: ==IVSDKDotNet\scripts== folder or the :material-file:`.asi` files (two of the most likely culprits are Liberty Tweaks and Potential Grim).

     Report the issue on the [Discord server](../index.md/#navigation).